• Skip to primary navigation

 Surprisingly quite a lot, as beautifully illustrated by by Lynne Kelly’s ‘Song for a Whale’.

-Long story short; 12-year old Iris, who is the only d/Deaf person in her school and family, learns about a whale called ‘Blue 55’ who is unable to communicate with other whales and is known as a lonely whale.
+Long story short; 12-year old Iris, who is the only deaf person in her school and family, learns about a whale called ‘Blue 55’ who is unable to communicate with other whales and is known as a lonely whale.

 Since Iris could resonate with that, she went on a journey to see if she could find a way to “sing” with the whale herself to let him know that he is heard.